-She is also a senior consultant on projects with charity and funder clients and is particularly interested in what helps or hinders organisations in implementing change.
-She recently worked on research exploring how philanthropy can be most effective in tackling homelessness and is now researching what works in engaging children and young people in arts and culture.
+Her recent research includes how philanthropy can be most effective in tackling homelessness, and what works in engaging children and young people in arts and culture.

 Before joining NPC, Rachel spent four years at the youth social action charity Student Hubs.
 She led their team of programme managers overseeing the planning, delivery and evaluation of their volunteering, skilled placements and incubation work in seven different cities.

 Having worked in small charities, I’m excited to be part of an organisation that champions the important and innovative work of charities and funders around the UK.

 Tackling the homelessness crisis: Why and how you should fund systemically

 Deciding where to draw the line: Defining arts and culture

 Lessons from the programme: Enabling collaboration